tmastersmart/hubitat-code/README.md

-# Welcome to my drivers section.
+# Welcome to my Hubitat aps & drivers section.
 I mostly write drivers for myself and update them from time to time depending when i see problems.
 If you have problems you need to let me know so i can fix them.
 Your fingerprints for devices are always welcomed